AaltoML/vio_benchmark/orbslam3_runner/README.md

 Simple CLI tool to run [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) with standard JSONL formats presented in this repo.

-ORB-SLAM3 version used is a fork that has added Mac support and binary ORB Vocabulary format support for improved startup times.
+ORB-SLAM3 version used is a fork that has added Mac support and binary ORB Vocabulary format support for improved startup times, neither impacts the algorithm itself.

 ## Build